-As regards global markets, Asian indices across the board closed higher today while the European indices have opened in the green.
-The rupee was trading at Rs 53.22 to the dollar at the time of writing.
+As regards global markets, most Asian indices closed in the positive today with India leading the pack of gainers.
+The rupee was trading at Rs 49.40 to the dollar at the time of writing.